lucianoarguello335/appium/README.md

 ## To run the tests:
 1. Open Android Studio and launch the Virtual Device.
 Wait until it starts and shows the main screen.
-2. Run "appium" command on mac terminal.
+2. Run `appium` command on mac terminal.
 Wait for it to finish.
-3. Run "adb devices" command on terminal and make sure it shows the virtual device you created on Android Studio as connected.
+3. Run `adb devices` command on terminal and make sure it shows the virtual device you created on Android Studio as connected.
-4. Run "mvn clean install" command on terminal and wait for it finish downloading dependencies.
+4. Run `mvn clean install` command on terminal and wait for it finish downloading dependencies.
 5. Open Intellij or Eclipse
 6. Right click on TestNGRunner.java and select "Run"